-• At veterinary offices and groomers, owners should drop off their pets curbside while they receive services.
+At veterinary offices and groomers, owners should drop off their pet's curbside to receive services.
 Owners will wait for their pets in the car.
+Animal shelters should use virtual tours when possible and limit visits to appointment.

 • Animal shelters should use virtual tours when possible and limit visits to appointment only.
 Only one customer should visit at a time.